ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 7. Create a terraform execution plan.
 The Terraform execution plan summarizes all the actions that are done to create the virtual private cloud instance in your account.
 8. `terraform plan --out plan1`

-You must enter a SAP main password and your API key.
+Enter an SAP main password and your API key.

 The SAP main password must be 10 - 14 characters long and contain at least one digit (0-9).
 It can contain only the following characters: a-z, A-Z, 0-9, @, #, $, _.
-This password cannot contain !.
+This password cannot contain!
 It must not start with a digit or an underscore ( _ ).

-9. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
+9. Verify that the plan shows all the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the `input.auto.tfvars` file to correct resources and run terraform plan again.
 10. Create the VPC for SAP instance and IAM access policy in {{site.data.keyword.cloud_notm}}.
 11. `terraform apply "plan1"`
 The VPC and components are created and you see output similar to the terraform plan output.